schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

         // clean things
         this.playerStates.delete(playerState);
       });
-      // stoare the player state into a list this.playerStates.add(playerState);
+      // store the player state into a list this.playerStates.add(playerState);
       break;
   }